40 Of The Best Breakfast Cafes On The Gold Coast In 2025

 2 Capital Court, Varsity Lakes 4227 QLD

-‘The Sub’, a saucy meatball sub covered in mozzarella cheese, basil and salsa verde all on a toasted baguette is quite simply divine but if that doesn't tickle your fancy, Side Piece has you sorted not only with their many other sandos but also their ‘Build Your Own’ option where they say “Tell us what you want and we’ll slap it on a plate for you”.
+‘The Sub’, a saucy meatball sub covered in mozzarella cheese, basil and salsa verde all on a toasted baguette is quite simply divine but if that doesn't tickle your fancy, they have you sorted with a plethora of options, including their ‘Build Your Own’ option where they say “Tell us what you want and we’ll slap it on a plate for you”.
 What more could you ask for?
-Oh, and it's pet-friendly too

 Palm Springs